Viewing as

 Actively studying — expected completion mid-2026.

-Bachelor of Technology (B.Tech) — Electronics & Communication Engineering Dharmsinh Desai University 2023
+Bachelor of Technology (B.Tech) in Electronics and Communication Engineering Dharmsinh Desai University 2023

 Contact